markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     │   ├── book           <- A Jupyter-Book describing the project
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── scripts            <- High-level scripts that use (low-level) source code from `src/` ├── src                <- Source code (and only source code!) for use in this project │   ├── tests          <- Contains tests for the code in `src/` │   └── __init__.py    <- Makes src a Python module and provides some standard variables │
+    ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control!
+    ├── CHANGELOG.md       <- All major changes should go in there ├── jupytext.toml      <- Configuration file for jupytext
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── README.md          <- The top-level README of this project ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (`pip install -e .`) so src can be imported ├── scripts            <- High-level scripts that use (low-level) source code from `src/` └── src                <- Source code (and only source code!) for use in this project ├── tests          <- Contains tests for the code in `src/` └── __init__.py    <- Makes src a Python module and provides some standard variables
+    └── setup.py           <- Setup python file to install your source code in your (virtual) python environment

 ## Dummy files